List of universities in North Korea

 There are more than 300 colleges and universities in North Korea.
 Universities and colleges in North Korea are classified into central class and local colleges.
+Central universities are managed and controlled by the central (national) government while local universities are managed by local governments.
 Also, they can be classified into social, special, and military colleges.
 Special colleges were established with the purpose to raise top executives.
 Students who have just graduated from high school cannot enter special colleges without any experience in industrial or cooperative farm careers.
-In North Korea, there are only two universities such as Kim Il Sung University and Kim Chaek University of Technology.
-All the others are colleges.